The White Shadow (TV series): Development

 The concept for the show originated from Ken Howard's own experiences as a high school basketball star at Manhasset High School on Long Island.
 Howard was one of the few white basketball players at the school and the only white player in the starting lineup, and had been nicknamed "The White Shadow".
 According to Howard, there were few racial tensions at his own high school, which was also not located in a "ghetto", but the team encountered such tensions when they played elsewhere.
 Howard has said that the humor in The White Shadow was based on that of his former teammates, who were "really funny".
-After graduating high school, Howard went on to be captain of the basketball team at Amherst College.
+After graduating from high school, Howard went on to be captain of the basketball team at Amherst College.

 When Howard and Bruce Paltrow pitched the idea for a show about a white coach and a racially mixed basketball team, CBS initially wanted it to be a half-hour sitcom and avoid dealing with controversial material involving sex, drugs and crime.
 Howard later said that he and Paltrow were "not going to turn this into Welcome Back, Kotter".
-They persuaded the network to make it a one-hour drama series and furthermore allow the show to address realistic, controversial subjects.
+They persuaded the network to make it a one-hour drama series and furthermore allow the show to address realistic, controversial subjects, although humorous lines were often included.
 They also strove for realism in the basketball scenes.

 The memorable funk instrumental theme song for the show was composed by Mike Post and Pete Carpenter.
 Although not released on record during the show's run, it later appeared on Post's albums Television Theme Songs (1982) and NYPD Blue: The Best of Mike Post (1999).

 Syndication

 The program has intermittently been seen in syndication and on cable since ending its network run (including airing on ESPN Classic), and as of 2016, the show airs (intermittently) on the Heroes & Icons classic TV network.
-Decades also aired the show as part of the Decades Binge August 27–28, 2016, June 9–10, 2018. and March 20-21, 2021.
+Decades also aired the show as part of the Decades Binge August 27–28, 2016, June 9–10, 2018. and March 20–21, 2021.
 Aired on TV Land in the late 1990s.

 It currently airs on MeTV+ at 9am central time.